seddik11/splitWallet/README.md

 ### 2.1 Split wallet (Account Abstraction)

 The Split Wallet utilizes Account Abstraction to create a multisig wallet for simplified fund distribution.
 With the ability to define allocations for team members and include a small bounty, owners can receive their funds without the hassle of sending ETH or paying gas fees.
-Additionally, other users, including smart contracts and individuals, can earn the bounty by executing the withdraw function (This account will implement the IWithdraw interface)
+Additionally, other users, including smart contracts and individuals, can earn the bounty by executing the withdraw function (This account will implement the IWithdraw interface).
+Increasing the bounty will increase the likelihood of execution of the transaction

 ### 2.2 Subsidizers (Paymasters)